 Common Water Quality Issues in Lincoln Private Wells

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.
-In summary, controlling your home’s water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
-Proper on-going maintenance is also critical to maintain a consistent level of great water quality.
+For information on hard water, see hard water usgs.

 Water testing should be conducted by an EPA or Massachusetts state certified laboratory and should include minimally, an analysis for the parameters in the table below.
 If you are uncertain as what to test or how to take a proper sample and get it to a lab, you should contact a lab or water treatment professional for assistance.
-The closest lab to Lincoln, MA for having this testing done is Nashoba Analytical in Ayer, MA. http://nashobaanalytical.com/.
-They can walk you through the steps required to complete this task.
-They are a reputable state certified laboratory.
 Typical items tested for are as follows: